 When was the last time you heard someone brag about their Rolodex stuffed with A-list clients?
-Integrated marketers who have fully embraced the 21st century probably have a cache of thousands of contacts, clients and prospects, coming from apps, programs and interfaces such as LinkedIn, Constant Contact, Gmail, Outlook, and even Salesforce.
+Integrated marketers who have fully embraced the 21st century probably have a cache of thousands of contacts, clients and prospects, coming from apps, programs, emails and interfaces such as LinkedIn, Constant Contact, Gmail, Outlook, and even Salesforce.
 But in today’s world, the value isn’t just in who you know, it’s how you manage their data.

 Email marketing remains one of the most potent and cost-effective ways to reach potential customers, and managing your contacts in one clean list can help you create better synergy for your marketing efforts.